lmaoidkgit/AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land/README.md

 2) add your kernel name to anykernel.sh [you can see where you have to add the name just by opening the file, or by searching this "#add kernel name here(remove the hashtags btw)#"]
 3) add your kernel name to init.spectrum.rc(this file is present in ramdisk folder) [you can see where you have to add the name just by opening the file, or by searching this "#add kernel name here(remove the hashtags btw)#"]
 4) now just verify everything and compress/archive the files again and flash
-5) now if you want you can read osm0sis's instructions/infos about AnyKernel3

 (tested by me on android 11)